 The cornerstones of scientific methodology are validity and reliability, all of which are sorely lacking in MBTI.
 Additionally, the test also suffers from poor utility, i.e. practical use.

 Validity refers to a test’s ability to correctly meet its aim.
-In this case, the test should be able to identify and categorise different individuals’ personality.
+In this case, the test should be able to identify and categorise different individuals’ personalities.
 The MBTI’s poor validity partly arises from its use of the 4 dichotomies.

 Reliability refers to the consistency of the test.
-In particular, when the test is taken by one person more than one time, it should still yield the same result.
+In particular, when the test is taken by one person more than once, it should still yield the same result.
 In this regard, the MBTI test also performs very poorly.

 Given its poor validity and reliability, it is little wonder that MBTI’s value is almost limited to entertaining.
 In 1991, a review committee of the United States National Academy of Sciences concluded that there was "not sufficient, well-designed research to justify the use of the MBTI in career counselling programs.”

 The MBTI, therefore, is practically useless in predicting people’s possibility to perform well in specific jobs.
-Even the MBTI’s published ethical guidelines state that: "It is unethical and in many cases illegal to require job applicants to take the Indicator if the results will be used to screen out applicants."
+Even the MBTI’s published ethical guidelines state: "It is unethical, and in many cases, illegal to require job applicants to take the Indicator if the results will be used to screen out applicants."

-Why MBTI is still wildly popular
+Why is MBTI still wildly popular?

-In fact, all of them were given the same 13 statements, taken from an astrology book.
+In fact, all of them were given the same 13 statements taken from an astrology book.
 Those statements are vague and general enough to apply to most people.
 The students read their own meaning into the statements and thus considered them “personal.”
 The same could be said for MBTI’s results.

 Read more: Most job interviews are unreliable